hspence00/Housing_Blockchain/README.md

 # Crypto_Wallet.py

 Crypto wallet that loads user’s dotenv() file for mnemonic phrase.
 The mnemonic phrase is unique to the user’s crypto wallet authentication keys.
-It also gives functionality to User Interface:
-  get_balance: Converts user’s balance from wei to ether (eth)
-  send_transaction:
 It also automatically estimates and sets gas price strategies for all executed transactions.
-It converts eth into wei which required for gas fees, and sends a signed transaction for user confirmation.
+It converts eth into wei which is required for gas fees, and sends a signed transaction for user confirmation.

 # Streamlit File